WebDevStudios/constant-contact-forms/readme.txt

 * Added: Passed form ID to filters related to including labels for custom fields.
 * Fixed: Made sure some Constant Contact markup was only added to the page when in a Constant Contact area.
 * Fixed: Issue with submitted custom field lengths when also including the original labels.
 Users were able to still go above 50 character limit.
+* Fixed: Addressed issue with email bypassing when not needing to opt in.
 * Updated: CMB2 library to version 2.3.0.
 * Updated: Guzzle library to version 5.3.2.
 * Updated: Code quality regarding translated text, namespaces, and returned value consistency.